Kintiru/blog/_posts/en/statistics/AP Statistics/2023-01-16-AP Statistics Chapter 8.md

 ## Vocabulary

-`Point Estimator` : a statistic that provides an estimate of a population parameter.
+`Point Estimator` : a statistic that provides an estimate of a population parameter. (or the formula)

-`Point Estimate` : value of `Point Estimator` from a sample.
+`Point Estimate` : value of `Point Estimator` from a sample. (or the value of the formula)

 `Confidence Interval` : interval of plausible values for a parameter based on sample data.

 `Confidence Level` : success rate of the method used to calculate the confidence interval.
-Usually expressed in %.
+Usually expressed in `C%`.

 `Margin of Error` : How much the true parameter can vary from `Point Estimate`.

+> MOE accounts for sampling variability, not bias
+{: .prompt-danger}

 ![Margin of Error Diagram](/assets/img/2023/01/margin-of-error-diagram.svg) _Margin of Error Diagram_